 The venture debt financing which was part of the 2013 financing was provided to us pursuant to a term loan facility with Silicon Valley Bank and Oxford Finance LLC, collectively referred to as the lenders, for an aggregate amount of \$10 million, the first \$5 million tranche of which was made available to us as of September 30, 2013.
-The remaining \$5 million, referred to as the second tranche, became available to us upon our February 24, 2015, announcement of the achievement of positive Phase 2b study data (the second draw milestone) and shall remain available to us until June 30, 2015, or the occurrence and continuation of an event of default (as described in the term loan facility).
-Each tranche matures 48 months following the funding date of such tranche.
+The remaining \$5 million, referred to as the second tranche, became available to us for draw down upon our February 24, 2015, announcement of the achievement of positive Phase 2b study data (the second draw milestone) and remained available to us until June 30, 2015, or the occurrence and continuation of an event of default (as described in the term loan facility).
+We did not draw down on the \$5 million second tranche before that portion of the loan facility expired on June 30, 2015.
+The first tranche bears interest at a rate equal to 8.75% per annum and matures 48 months following the funding date of such tranche.
 The proceeds of the term loan facility may be used for general corporate purposes.